-These last few weeks, I’ve been spending a lot of time not traveling…stuck at my desk, starting at my bookcase, being taunted by the top shelf of knickknacks and mementos from half a lifetime of exploring Europe.
+I’ve been staring at my bookcase recently — taunted by the top shelf of knickknacks and mementos from half a lifetime of exploring Europe.
 It’s quite the hodgepodge.
 I’m not much of a shopper, and I go entire trips without buying a single souvenir.
 But sometimes a special item just catches my eye — usually one of those quirky little cultural footnotes that get overlooked by blitz tourists.

-Recently — around the time our world went into lockdown — I reached my 20-year mark of working at Rick Steves’ Europe…two decades as a professional traveler.
-But in 2020, it looks like I won’t be going anywhere, anytime soon.
+Around the time our world went into lockdown, I reached my 20-year mark of working at Rick Steves’ Europe…two decades as a professional traveler.
+But it looks like I won’t be going anywhere, anytime soon.
 So, instead of getting depressed, I’ve decided to use all of those European artifacts to do a little armchair travel — reliving some of my most memorable trips.
 If you’re stuck at home too, join me on this little “knickknack shelf” tour of Europe.

 Shirtless Vladimir Putin Riding a Bear Across a Map of Russia